 Degrees: Bachelor of Arts from California State University Stanislaus (Political Science and Business)

 Business Background: More than 30 years experience as an International Insurance Broker and Risk Management Consultant.
 Experience in workers compensation, disability management, health and safety, and risk assessment.
 President of Carmel Knolls Property Owners Association and Vice President of Del Rey Chateaux Owners Association.
-Volunteer guide for the Monterey Bay Aquarium, advisor to the Teen Conversation Leaders and shift captain.
+Volunteer guide for the Monterey Bay Aquarium, advisor to the Teen Conservation Leaders and shift captain.
 Currently CEO of Exclusive Home/Estate Management located in Carmel-by-the Sea.